mrv-king/BeagleBoneBlack-Ethernet-ADC-GPIO/README.md

 ⋅⋅⋅ In case if you want to make changes in the designed application:
-7. Open "parent_folder\BeagleBoneBlack-Ethernet-ADC-GPIO-main\BeagleBoneBlack-Ethernet-ADC-GPIO-main\examples\beaglebone\61850_mu_mimic\61850_mu_mimic.c" and make necessary changes.
+a.
+Open "parent_folder\BeagleBoneBlack-Ethernet-ADC-GPIO-main\BeagleBoneBlack-Ethernet-ADC-GPIO-main\examples\beaglebone\61850_mu_mimic\61850_mu_mimic.c" and make necessary changes.
-8. Do not forget to save document before runnig "make".
+b.
+Do not forget to save document before runnig "make".
-9. Run "make clean" and then "make" from "parent_folder\BeagleBoneBlack-Ethernet-ADC-GPIO-main\BeagleBoneBlack-Ethernet-ADC-GPIO-main\build\armv7a\gcc\am335x\beaglebone\61850_mu_mimic" folder.
+c.
+Run "make clean" and then "make" from "parent_folder\BeagleBoneBlack-Ethernet-ADC-GPIO-main\BeagleBoneBlack-Ethernet-ADC-GPIO-main\build\armv7a\gcc\am335x\beaglebone\61850_mu_mimic" folder.

 # How to run on Beaglebone